Tewr/BlazorFileReader/README.md

 ```

 ### Version notes
+Version <code>2.0.0.20200</code> ⚠️ Breaking changes: Changes Root Namespace from `Blazor.FileReader` to `Tewr.Blazor.FileReader` to avoid conflicts.
+- `CancellationToken` can now be used in most relevant methods to cancel ongoing upload.
+- Native support for displaying progress.
+See <a href="/src/Demo/Blazor.FileReader.Demo.Common/IndexCommon.razor#L74">demo project</a> for usage.

-Version <code>1.6.0.20166</code> Fixes a <a href="https://github.com/Tewr/BlazorFileReader/issues/139">a memory allocation bug</a> (before this fix - since v1.3.0.20033 - the browser would allocate the whole file in ram).
+<details><summary>Version <code>1.6.0.20166</code></summary> Fixes a <a href="https://github.com/Tewr/BlazorFileReader/issues/139">a memory allocation bug</a> (before this fix - since <code>v1.3.0.20033</code> - the browser would allocate the whole file in ram).
-Also, introduces a new collection property on <code>File</code> for non-standard properties (thanks to <a href="https://github.com/DouglasDwyer/">@DouglasDwyer</a> for idea and implementation)
+Also, introduces a new collection property on <code>File</code> for non-standard properties (thanks to <a href="https://github.com/DouglasDwyer/">@DouglasDwyer</a> for idea and implementation)</details>

 <details><summary>Version <code>1.5.0.20109</code></summary> Fixes a <a href="https://github.com/Tewr/BlazorFileReader/issues/124">a minor bug</a> in drag and drop (before this fix, could not drop on child elements) </details>